 Now to finish off I’d like to tell you about Parham House and Gardens, it is an Elizabethan house with award winning gardens.
 As you walk through the house you will discover rare collections, precious paintings and gorgeous furniture, whilst the garden shows off an impressive 4 acre walled garden with a glass house, vegetable garden and even a 1920’s Wendy House.
 Outside of the walled garden you will find the pleasure grounds with a glorious lake and a beautiful brick maze.

-I hope within this you have found yourself some new places of interest and I hope you love taking in the beauty and tranquility that these houses and gardens give off in abundance!
+We hope within this you have found yourself some new places of interest and that you love taking in the beauty and tranquillity that these houses and gardens give off in abundance!